API reference - A121

 class acconeer.exptool.a121.Metadata(*, frame_data_length: int, sweep_data_length: int, subsweep_data_offset: ndarray[Any, dtype[int64]], subsweep_data_length: ndarray[Any, dtype[int64]], calibration_temperature: int, tick_period: int, base_step_length_m: float, max_sweep_rate: float, high_speed_mode: bool | None = None)#

-Represents a superset of the RSS processing_metadata.
+Represents a super set of the RSS processing_metadata.

 property frame_data_length: int#